-The original components of the product were also certified by the manufacturer as part of the declaration of conformity.
-If you use other, non-certified or unauthorised parts during maintenance or repair work, this may void the conformity of the product and it will therefore no longer comply with the applicable standards.

-We strongly recommend that you use original spare parts from the manufacturer as this guarantees fault-free and safe operation of the product.
-To receive information about the available original spare parts, contact the contact address provided on the reverse of these instructions.
+The original components of the product were also certified as part of the declaration of conformity.
+If you do not use certified Vaillant original spare parts for maintenance or repair work, this voids the conformity of the product.
+We therefore strongly recommend that you fit Vaillant genuine spare parts.
+Information about available Vaillant original spare parts is available by contacting the contact address provided on the reverse of this document.

-► If you require spare parts for maintenance or repair work, use only the spare parts that are permitted for the product.
+► If you require spare parts for maintenance or repair work, use only Vaillant genuine spare parts.